-NHS hearing aids and batteries present an alternative resource to assist the hard of hearing.
-In this blog post, we highlight which batteries we supply to support an NHS hearing aid.
+In this blog post, we highlight the types of batteries we supply to support an NHS hearing aid.

 Individual NHS Trusts operate differently with regards to batteries.
 Some trusts require you to send off the brown book that you are given with your hearing aids with a stamped addressed envelope.
 They will then return this with a few weeks supply of batteries.
 Or you can visit a GP surgery where you can collect the new batteries on presentation of your brown book.
 Other trusts allow you to request new batteries via email.
 You should check with your local NHS Trust to find out how to obtain new batteries.

-At Hearing Direct, you will find a wide choice of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible and can be delivered within 24hrs to your door.
+At Hearing Direct, you will find an even wider range of hearing aid batteries from a number of leading brands and manufacturers that are NHS hearing aid compatible and can be delivered within 24hrs to your door.

 What Batteries do I get with my Hearing Aid?